StevenBlack/vocab/million-dollar-words.md

 ### apocryphal
 Of doubtful authenticity; practically a fable.
-Not like Paul Bunyan; more like Babe Ruth calling his home run.
-As we have lost our ability to believe real fables, many apocryphal stories have been created about heroes such as Kennedy and Hemingway.

 ### apogee
-Refers to the point in the orbit of the moon when the moon is furthest from the earth, but has come to refer to any figurative high point or climax, as in a career.
-Being elected President would be the apogee of a politician's career;
-failing to be re-elected would be the nadir.
-(See nadir.)
+The point in the orbit that is furthest from the orbited body.

 ### apophasis
 Rhetoric: denial of one's intention to speak of a subject that is at the same time named or insinuated, as “I shall not mention Caesar's avarice, nor his cunning, nor his morality.”
-Theology: knowledge, understanding, or description of God through negative statements about qualities and characteristics that God does not possess, as "God is not confined by space or time."
+In theology: knowledge, understanding, or description of God through negative statements about qualities and characteristics that God does not possess, as "God is not confined by space or time."

 ### aposiopesis